Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Public Profiles

-Strava and similar apps default to public or semi-public profiles.
-Your activities, routes, and sometimes your real name and photo are visible to anyone.
-Even "private" profiles often leak location data through segments and leaderboards.
+Strava defaults to public or semi-public profiles.
+Your routes, your name, sometimes your photo — visible to anyone.
+Even "private" profiles leak location data through segments and leaderboards.
+Privacy is more of a suggestion than a feature.

 03